US Expat Taxes for Americans Living in Lebanon – What You Need to Know

 The US and Lebanese governments share taxpayer info, and Lebanese banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Lebanese dual citizen, and you have been living in Lebanon but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

-Foreigners living in Lebanon are considered residents if they have a registered business in Lebanon, or if they work in Lebanon.
 Lebanon is a relatively low tax country.
-Residents are taxed on their worldwide income at a progressive scale up to 20%.
+Residents are taxed on their worldwide income on a scale from 2% to 25%.
 There is also a 2% medical cover tax.
 VAT is 10%, and there is a 10% capital gains tax.
 There is no wealth tax, but there are built property and inheritance and gift taxes.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Lebanon that you contact a US expat tax specialist.